intersystems-ib/iris-health-fhir-agentic-demo/README.md

-# Lab Result Follow-up Recommendation Agent
+# IRIS Health FHIR Agentic Demo

 **Agentic AI for Healthcare** using **InterSystems IRIS for Health** + **CrewAI**